Wolfgang Lotz: Later work and death

 He resided in Israel until the death of his German wife, Waltraud, in 1973, who died from coronary disease.
 He never returned to his Israeli wife and their son, Oded Gur-Arie.
 Lotz was called in 1980 to Munich by Egon Flörchinger, general manager of book publisher Moewig Verlag, for whom he wrote a number of paperbacks.
 He became the leader of the sports department of the big Kaufhof department store in Munich, part of the fourth-largest retailer in the world Metro AG.

 During the 1982 war in Lebanon, his old companion Ariel Sharon called him back to Israel for a special mission.
-Together with Jonathan Stern—like Lotz born in Germany—Wolfang Lotz was to guide foreign journalists to Beirut and explain to them the Israeli position.
+Together with Jonathan Stern — like Lotz born in Germany — Lotz was to guide foreign journalists to Beirut and explain to them the Israeli position.
 Back in Munich he met journalist Herma Haddorp and fell in love with her.
 The couple moved into a luxurious apartment in Munich-Bogenhausen where he lived until his death a decade later.
 He died in 1993 at age 72 from heart disease he had acquired in Egypt during his imprisonment.
 Lotz was buried in Israel with full military honours.